BlackAures1/DragonSurvival/README.md

 **6.** Don't forget to leave **hints for other programmers** to make it easier to work as a team and train new people.
 There are a lot of different people working on the project and it's really hard to figure out what's going on with us.

 **7.** This mod should **not affect for a humans gameplay.**

+**8.** Remember that **skins cannot be broken** in any way.
+We have so many people who have created their own skins and some have paid money to get them.
+It would be very unfortunate if people were to lose them in any way or have to fix something in their skins.
+We will need to make an additional skinning system in the future which will be automated.
+This system should be completely safe, have the ability to temporarily disable your skin within the game and be tied to a certain kind of dragon (for example, *BlackAures_adult* will replace all adult dragons, and *BlackAures_aduld_sea* will replace only adult sea dragons).
+The current system allows you to use the skin offline, it's important to keep this.
 ____
 ■  **A few more important details to keep in mind when adding new content:**
 - player opinions are important to me and we often have polls when there are controversial issues;